moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 title: Migrate From Prototool
 ---

-[Prototool](https://github.com/uber/prototool) is a widely-used Protobuf tool that has a builder, linter, formatter, breaking change detector, gRPC CLI, and configurable plugin executor.
+[Prototool](https://github.com/uber/prototool) is a widely used Protobuf tool that has a builder, linter, formatter, breaking change detector, gRPC CLI, and configurable plugin executor.

 In this document, we'll discuss the pros and cons of Prototool vs `buf`'s build, lint